Alison Krauss: Other work

 Krauss also appears on Def Leppard's twelfth studio album, Diamond Star Halos, released March 2022, as a featured vocalist on the songs "This Guitar" and "Lifeless".
 Krauss duetted with High Valley on the group's 2023 single "Do This Life".
+Krauss is featured on the song "Thankful" on Ringo Starr's 2025 album Look Up.

 Reception and influences

 Krauss' earliest musical experience was as an instrumentalist, though her style has grown to focus more on her vocals with a band providing most of the instrumentation.
 Musicians she enjoys include vocalists Lou Gramm of Foreigner and Paul Rodgers of Bad Company.
-Krauss' family listened to "folk records" while she was growing up, but she had friends who exposed her to groups such as AC/DC, Carly Simon, the Rolling Stones, Lynyrd Skynyrd, and ELO.
+Krauss' family listened to "folk records" while she was growing up, but she had friends who exposed her to such acts as AC/DC, Carly Simon, the Rolling Stones, Lynyrd Skynyrd, and ELO.
 She cites Dolly Parton, with whom she has since collaborated a number of times, as a major influence.
 Some credit Krauss and Union Station, at least partially, with a recent revival of interest in bluegrass music in the United States.
 Despite being together for nearly two decades and winning numerous awards, she said the group was "just beginning right now" (in 2002) because "in spite of all the great things that have happened for the band, [she] feel[s] musically it's just really beginning".
 Although she alternates between solo releases and works with the band, she has said there is no difference in her involvement between the two.

 As a group, AKUS have been called "American favourites", "world-beaters", and "the tightest band around".
 While they have been successful as a group, many reviews note Krauss still "remains the undisputed star and rock-solid foundation" and have described her as the "band's focus" with an "angelic" voice that "flows like honey".
 Her work has been compared to that of the Cox Family, Bill Monroe, and Del McCoury, and has in turn been credited with influencing various "Newgrass" artists including Nickel Creek, for which she acted as record producer on two of their albums.
 In addition to her work with Nickel Creek, she has acted as producer to the Cox Family, Reba McEntire and Alan Jackson.
 Adam Sweeting of The Guardian has said Krauss and Union Station are "superb, when they stick to hoedowns and hillbilly music, but much less convincing, when they lurch towards the middle of the road".
 Blender magazine has said the "flavorless repertoire [Krauss] sings... steers her toward Lite FM".
 In addition, Q magazine and The Onion AV Club have said their newer releases are "pretty much the usual", and that although Krauss is generally "adventurous", these recent releases contain nothing to "alienate the masses".